 Medical and surgical approaches are available to treat BPH.

 What is the prostate gland?

 The prostate is a small organ about the size of a walnut.
-It is found below the bladder (where urine is stored) and surrounds the tube that carries urine away from the bladder (urethra).
-The prostate makes a fluid that becomes part of semen.
-Semen is the white fluid that contains sperm.
+It lies below the bladder (where urine is stored) and surrounds the urethra (the tube that carries urine from the bladder).
+The prostate makes a fluid that helps to nourish sperm as part of the semen (ejaculatory fluid).

 Prostate problems are common in men 50 and older.
 Most can be treated successfully without harming sexual function.
 A urologist is a specialist in diseases of the urinary system, including diagnosing and treating problems of the prostate gland.